Home / Coffee knowledge / Colonialism and coffee. Our collective heritage

 Source: Citybee

-As recently as spring 2021, I saw this logo in Florence, which had probably been around for years, and the operators saw no reason to change it yet.
+As recently as the spring of 2021, I saw this logo in Florence, which had likely lasted for years and the operators saw no reason to change it yet.

 Stay calm.

-But become more sensitive, re-examine our own history and that of coffee companies again and again, and ask these two simple questions for a quick colonialism check:
+But become more sensitive, look at your own history and that of coffee companies again and again, and ask yourself these two simple questions for the quick colonialism check:

-Is the action and/or inaction of a practice contemporary?
+is the doing and/or omission of a practice up-to-date?

 We must regularly examine our own history and always keep in mind whether our way of thinking is shaped by old patterns.
-Coffee would probably have developed differently without European expansionist policies.
-Now it is up to us, with an honest look at the past, to shape the future of coffee for the better.
+Coffee would likely have developed differently without European expansion policy.
+Now it is up to us to shape the future of coffee better with an honest look at the past.

 A selection of literature used